ovichincodes/auto-emergency/README.md

 # Installing Dependencies

 Prior to this time, make sure to have [composer](https://getcomposer.org/) up and running in your machine.
-Now run `composer install` to install the dependencies in the the composer.json file also run `npm install` command to install the dependencies in the package.json file.
+Now run `composer install` to install the dependencies in the composer.json file also run `npm install` command to install the dependencies in the package.json file.
 Note that you must have [Node JS](https://nodejs.org/) runtime env running in your machine.

 # Integrating Google Maps

-Please note taht before using Google Maps, you must first create a google account, which will be used to access the [Google Cloud Platform](https://developers.google.com/maps).
+Please note that before using Google Maps, you must first create a google account, which will be used to access the [Google Cloud Platform](https://developers.google.com/maps).

 After creating your account, you proceed to getting your [API KEY](https://developers.google.com/maps/documentation/javascript/get-api-key) which will be used in the project.
 Follow the instructions on the page carefully to create one.